wvary/docs/docs/dtmanage.md

 #### Containers List Widget

 Shows the containers in the application.
-Selecting a container by clicking on the checkbox will trigger the display of additinal buttons which allow you to retrieve logs, fetch info for containers that have already terminated, retrieve a stack dump, or kill selected containers:
+Selecting a container by clicking on the checkbox will trigger the display of additional buttons which allow you to retrieve logs, fetch info for containers that have already terminated, retrieve a stack dump, or kill selected containers:

 ![](images/dtmanage/ContainerButtons.png)

-The first container in the list is typically the one with Application Master in it and has a corresponding label next to it as shown in the above screenshot.
+The Application Master container is the one whose container id ends with `_000001`.
+The `AppMaster` label is shown to the right of the id, as shown in the above screenshot.
 The entries in the id column are clickable links that take you to the page for a specific container, showing the physical operators hosted in it and the relevant statistics:

 ![](images/dtmanage/PhysicalOperators.png)